-When the weather is nice, the Berges du Seine are simply the place to be.
+When the weather is nice, the Berges de Seine are simply the place to be.
 (Or even when it’s not so nice…).
 To be free of cars and just watching Paris throw its green and its gold against the water and the water respond to Paris with glitter and light…When I catch those moments — that’s when I feel like the luckiest girl alive.

-These are fundamental human urges: to picnic, to bike, to have dinner on a peniche — a boat moored to the dock.
-Or to rollerblade, a thing that’s bringing even more 90’s back to Paris than all the mom jeans ever could (I just bought actual 1980‑s rainbow roller skates so watch out for me I might mow you down….2020 made me WEIRD.)
+These are fundamental human urges: to picnic, to bike, to have dinner on a péniche — a boat moored to the dock.
+Or to rollerblade, a thing that’s bringing even more 90s back to Paris than all the mom jeans ever could (I just bought actual 1980s rainbow roller skates so watch out for me, I might mow you down…2020 made me WEIRD.)

-Bonjour, East Side
+Bonjour, East Side.

-The East waterfront, from around the Hôtel de Ville to Gare d’Austerlitz and Bibliothèque Mitterand, are where you’ll find the peniche scene in full force (well, unless you venture to the hidden — to outsiders — nooks and crannies of Paris like the Canal Ourcq scene).
+The East waterfront, from around the Hôtel de Ville to Gare d’Austerlitz and Bibliothèque Mitterand, are where you’ll find the péniche scene in full force (well, unless you venture to the hidden — to outsiders — nooks and crannies of Paris, like the Canal de l’Ourcq scene).

-A peniche is a long, sturdy, river boat made for narrow French waterways that, in Paris, is often permanently retired from freight hauling, and has been moored to a neighborhood with a robust nightlife.
+A péniche is a long, sturdy, river boat made for narrow French waterways that, in Paris, is often permanently retired from freight hauling, and has been moored to a neighborhood with a robust nightlife.
 In true Parisian style, many have been turned into places to eat and drink, or to dance and take in art and cinema.
 (As we mostly inhabit micro-apartments like Hong Kongaise or New Yorkers, we are mostly found out of our homes.)

 Can you see the Eiffel Tower?
-Now it’s time to get picky as many of the places you see will be targeted at tourists.
-Only the Eiffel Tower itself gets a pass for this, obviously you need to go there right?
-But who wants to spend €12 on a cup of tea?
+Now it’s time to get picky, as many of the places you see will be targeted at tourists.
+Only the Eiffel Tower itself gets a pass for this, and obviously you need to go there, right?
+But who wants to spend 12€ on a cup of tea?

-As I mentioned, for better dining options venture up (or down, as it were) and away from the waterfront as it’s not known for the best food.
+As I mentioned, for better dining options, venture up (or down, as it were) and away from the waterfront as it’s not known for the best food.
 And why waste even one meal in Paris where you just have to know where to look to find memorable meals at every price point.
 (No joke…)

-Above the Berges de Seine in the center of the city, the splendor of two of Paris’ best neighborhoods for food awaits you: Chatelet/Les Halles (the ancient “belly” of Paris) and Le Marais, the historic/gay/Jewish/fashion district (talk about intersectionality).
+Above the Berges de Seine in the center of the city, the splendor of two of Paris’ best neighborhoods for food awaits you: Châtelet/Les Halles (the ancient “belly” of Paris) and Le Marais, the historic/gay/Jewish/fashion district (talk about intersectionality).

-If you are near Alexandre III bridge, lunch at the Petit Palais is an unfussy, place-your-order-at-the-counter-affair, but in the garden of a museum-palace so, yeah, it’s plastic-tray but Paris-style.
-(Lunch only and yay the museum is free.)
+If you are near Alexandre III bridge, lunch at the Petit Palais is an unfussy, place-your-order-at-the-counter-affair, but in the garden of a museum-palace, so, yeah, it’s plastic-tray but Paris-style (lunch only and ~yay~ the museum is *free*).

 For a more classic, sit-down experience, venture southwards and inland towards the Fontaine de Mars on Rue St. Dominique — that’s where the locals are hiding from the tourists!
 Especially at Les Cocottes de Cristian Constant.
 I personally love sitting at one of the spots around the fountain.
 There are little pockets for the locals, even near the world’s most famous monument!
 Act like you belong…